 She comments frequently in the media on a range of issues in South African politics and international politics.
 She has appeared in local and international media including eNCA, SABC, Kaya FM, BBC, NPR, the Mail and Guardian, The Financial Times and the New York Times.

-Ms Mbete joined the Department of Political Sciences from the Presidency of RSA, where she was an assistant researcher in the secretariat of the National Planning Commission and contributed to drafting the National Development Plan.
-Her work in this regard was focused on public service reform and anti-corruption policy.
-Prior to this she worked as a political researcher at the Institute for Democracy in Africa, where she was responsible for parliamentary monitoring and political analysis.
-She was a member of the founding working group of the Right2Know campaign, a coalition mobilising for the right of access to information.
+Sithembile joined the University of Pretoria from The Presidency of South Africa where she was a researcher in the secretariat of the National Planning Commission.
+She contributed to the drafting of the National Development Plan in the areas of public service reform, anti-corruption policy and community safety.
+Prior to this she worked as a political researcher at IDASA (Institute for Democracy in Africa) where she was responsible for Parliamentary monitoring and political analysis.
+While at Idasa she monitored the parliamentary deliberations on the Protection of State Information Bill (POSIB), commenting on and writing about the bill in the media.
+She served on the provincial and national working groups of the Right2Know Campaign and helped coordinate activism against the legislation.

-- 2013: With Kariem, A. ‘Building a future for South Africa’s Youth’ in The Youth Dividend: Unlocking the Potential of South Africa’s Youth, Transformation Audit 2012, Institute for Justice and Reconciliation.
+Kariem, A., and Mbete, S. 2012.
+“Building a Future for South Africa’s Youth”, Transformation Audit 2012, Institute for Justice and Reconciliation.

 Sylvester, J and Mbete, S. 2011.
 “The 2011 LGE: Separating the Reality from the Spin”, Idasa Politics Brief.

 “Stuck in the Middle?
 South Africa’s foreign policy in the United Nations Security Council in a changing world order” at the South African Association of Political Studies Conference, October 2018.

 “Out with the old, in with the new?
 The ANC and EFF’s battle to represent the South African ‘people’” at “I Am A People: The Performance and Cross-Regional Praxis of Populism”, University of Oregon, October 2017.